The Amityville Horror (2005 film): Critical response

 James Christopher of The Times observed, "There is something pleasurably batty about the way the family blunders on.
 The chills are satisfyingly creepy.
 The gory special effects are lavish and effective.
 And the wooden house itself is a sinister architectural pleasure.
 It’s total nonsense of course, but I left the lights on that night anyway."

 The real George Lutz denounced the film as "drivel" and was suing the filmmakers at the time of his death in May 2006.

 Home media

-The film was released on DVD and UMD in separate widescreen and fullscreen editions on October 4, 2005.
-Bonus features include commentary by Reynolds and producers Form and Fuller; eight deleted scenes; On Set Peeks, a seamless branching feature with nine behind-the-scenes vignettes; Supernatural Homicide, with discussions about the murders that are the basis for the film with police and local residents; The Source of Evil, a behind-the-scenes look at the making of the film; and a photo gallery.
+The film was released on DVD and UMD in separate widescreen and fullscreen editions on October 4, 2005, by Sony Pictures Home Entertainment and MGM Home Entertainment.
+Bonus features include commentary by Ryan Reynolds and producers Andrew Form and Brad Fuller; eight deleted scenes; On Set Peeks, a seamless branching feature with nine behind-the-scenes vignettes; Supernatural Homicide, with discussions about the murders that are the basis for the film with police and local residents; The Source of Evil, a behind-the-scenes look at the making of the film; and a photo gallery.

-A VHS version was released the same day and was the final Dimension film released on VHS.
-Paramount Home Entertainment (via Miramax) handles the digital distribution rights, including its own logo (though Warner Bros.
-Home Entertainment handles the home media distribution rights to the film along with the rest of MGM's post-April 1986 library).
+A VHS version was released the same day and was the final Dimension Films title ever released on VHS.
+Paramount Pictures (via Miramax) handles the digital distribution and current Italian, Spanish, Latin American and South Korean rights, including its own logo (though Warner Bros.
+Home Entertainment handles the home media distribution rights to the film in some countries along with the rest of MGM's post-April 1986 library).

+MGM released the film on Blu-ray for the first time on September 14, 2010.
+On September 3, 2024, Scream Factory released the film in a collector's edition combination set featuring both 4K UHD Blu-ray and standard Blu-ray editions.